On this page 5

 - Not publicly specified.

-Typical inspection sequence: Confirm required inspection milestones with Ray Sueper.
+Typical sequence: Confirm required inspection milestones with Ray Sueper.
 General IBC/IRC framework (footing, framing, rough-in, final) likely applies if Bellwood adopts those codes.

 Not confirmed from available sources.